ttr/tld-Leatherworks/README.md

 * Reduced durability loss (5 -> 3) of knife on making bark rope
 * Fixed Improved Underwear and Improved Leather Jacket needing Cured Deer Hide instead of Cured Leather to repair

+**V1.2**

+* Added the Improvised Flask, a craftable weaker variant of the Insulated Flask
+* Added 4 new Insulated Flask variants, 3 of them being normal with the 4th being an easter egg and has unique traits (Good luck finding that one).
+Currently they only have 1 spawn point that is guaranteed
+* Added the Prytool, a craftable prybar with 2 uses
+* Added a blueprint for making Prepared Bark to make bulk harvesting a bit better
+* Increased the amount of bark needed to make bark rope (3 -> 4)

 ## Credits